baurmichael/vae-est-ud/README.md

 ## Implementation Notes
 This code is written in _Python_ version 3.8.
 It uses the deep learning library _PyTorch_ and the _numpy_, _scipy_, _matplotlib_, and _json_ packages.
 The code was tested with the versions visible in the requirements file.

-Alternatively, a conda environment that meets the requirements can be created by executing the following lines of code:
+Alternatively, a conda environment that meets the requirements can be created by executing the following lines:
 ```
 conda create -n vae_est_ud python=3.8 numpy=1.23.5 matplotlib=3.6.2 scipy=1.10.0 simplejson
 conda activate vae_est_ud